Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Analysis of homophily

 Now, let us return to homophily measures.
 Such measures evaluate the agreement between \emph{a graph} and \emph{a labeling} of its nodes.
 To define monotonicity, we need such transformations that make a graph and a labeling definitely more similar.
 Since the problem is not symmetric, we can either rewire edges or relabel nodes.
 Regarding relabeling of nodes, we may say that taking a perfectly heterophilous node (that is not connected to any node of its class) and relabeling it in such a way that it becomes perfectly homophilous (which is only possible when all its neighbors belong to one class) should make the graph and labeling more similar to each other.
 Regarding the edges, we may say that taking an edge that connects two nodes of different classes and rewiring it to connect two nodes of the same class should increase the measure.
 However, rewiring edges may also affect the graph structure in a non-trivial way (degree distribution, diameter, etc.).
-Since the definition of monotonicity is non-trivial for homophily measures, we do not focus on this property in the paper.
-Instead, we define and analyze monotonicity for edge-wise measures only, where the definition is straightforward.

-Recall that in Section~\ref{sec:edge-wise-measures} we reformulated the edge-wise measures as functions over class adjacency matrices, where each matrix element $c_{ij}$ denotes the number of edges $(u,v)$ such that $y_u = i$ and $y_v = j$.
-Since the graph is undirected, the class adjacency matrix $\mathcal{C}$ has to be symmetric.
+In this paper, we follow the edge rewiring approach, and thus our definition aligns well with edge-wise homophily measures and with previous works on classification and clustering performance measures~\cite{gosgens2021good,gosgens2021systematic}.

-If we follow the definition of monotonicity in~\citet{gosgens2021good,gosgens2021systematic}, we could define it for homophily measures as follows.
-We say that a homophily measure is \emph{monotone} if it increases when we decrement $c_{i,j}$ and $c_{j,i}$ by one and increment either $c_{i,i}$ or $c_{j,j}$ by two for $i \neq j$.
+If we consider edge-wise measures (that can be defined in terms of the class adjacency matrix) and directly follow the definition of monotonicity in~\cite{gosgens2021good,gosgens2021systematic}, our definition would be as follows: a homophily measure is \emph{monotone} if it increases when we decrement $c_{ij}$ and $c_{ji}$ by one and increment either $c_{ii}$ or $c_{jj}$ by two for $i \neq j$.
 This condition corresponds to taking an edge with $y_u \neq y_v$ and changing $y_u$ to $y_v$ or vice versa.